HR policies

 • How do you accrue annual leave?

-Also, check out our attendance policy and birthday leave policy for more information.
+Also, you can check out our attendance policy and birthday leave policy for more information.

 8 sections you should always include in an annual leave policy

-First, you should state what the policy is for and who it applies to.
-This might seem quite obvious, but you must start off with this as an introduction.
+First, you should state what the annual leave policy is for and who it applies to.
+This might seem obvious, but you must start off with this as an introduction.

 2 – Holiday entitlement

-Naturally, what comes next should be your team member's holiday entitlement – this is to make sure your employees are aware of how many days they can take per year and ensures you don't have to include it in your employment contracts to avoid extra paperwork.
+Your team member's holiday entitlement comes next.
+This ensures your employees are aware of how many days off they can take per year, and means you don't have to include it in your employment contracts and avoid extra paperwork.

-Having an annual leave policy allows you instead to amend policies whenever you please and iterate as you go – your employment contracts can simply refer to the section of your employee handbook for simplicity.
+You can amend your annual leave policy and iterate as you go, and your contracts can simply refer to the section of the policy (or employee handbook).

 3 – Annual leave requests process

-• Who can approve their holiday (their line managers and other people responsible for operations and HR, for example)
+• Who can approve holiday requests (line managers and other people responsible for operations and HR, for example)

-• How much notice they should give before sending a time off request (this can also be dependant on how long they will be off for)
+• How much notice your employees should give for a typical holiday request (this may also be dependant on how long they will be off for)

-• How many team members of the same team can be off at the same time (overlapping time off)
+• How many team members from the same team can be off at any one time (overlapping time off)

-• How many days they can take in a row (generally, no more than two weeks at a time)
+• How many days off someone can take in a row (generally, no more than two weeks at a time)

-• Where they should send their requests (email, form, etc.)
+• Where they should send their requests (email, via a form, etc.)

-Let's now go into details.
-Your annual leave policy will need to cover the following aspects:
+Now into the detail.
+Your annual leave policy will need to cover:

-• Company holiday year – this is when your holiday runs to and from.
-A lot of companies choose to make it simple and run it from January to December, but others, like us at Charlie, align it with the tax year (April to March).
+• Company holiday year – i.e. when your holiday year runs to and from.
+A lot of companies choose to make it simple and run from January to December, but others (like us at Charlie) align it with the tax year (April to March).

-• Carry over leave – you will need to specify whether your employees can carry holidays onto the next year or not, and if they can, how many days they're entitled to carry over.
+• Carry-over leave – whether your employees can carry holidays into the next holiday year or not, and the maximum number of days they can carry over.

 5 – Bank holidays inclusion

-So, for example in the UK, the minimum allowance is 28 days, but this can include 8 bank holidays.
+In the UK for example, the minimum leave allowance is 28 days, but this can include eight bank holidays.

-The next question you're going to ask yourself and mention in your holiday policy is whether these days are flexible or not – generally speaking, it's best to make this policy inclusive for all.
-Find out more about creating a bank holiday policy for your business in our guide.
+You’ll need to decide whether bank holidays are flexible or not i.e. members of your team can take different days off instead.
+Generally speaking, it's best to make your annual leave policy as inclusive as possible, and you can find more information about creating a bank holiday policy for your business in our guide.

 6 – Sickness during annual leave

 No one wants to be ill during their holiday, but it can happen.
-An employee might, for example, take holidays whilst they're on sick leave or become sick whilst they're on holiday.
+An employee might, for example, become sick while they're on holiday.

 • the time off will be counted as holiday or sick leave